 The article contains the following topics:

-The extension comes with preloaded generic emission factors regarding above ground buildings from SYKE Rakentaminen (FI), and Boverket (SE).
-Carbon Checker enables you to work with material information in Swedish, Finnish and English and create bill of quantities together with carbon calculations per individual BIM object, yet structured per material, component type or technical discipline.
+The Carbon Checker extension for Solibri Office helps your AEC design organization to quickly analyze the model’s carbon footprint by embedding generic emission factors into BIM objects in Solibri Office.
+Carbon Checker enables you to work with material information in Swedish, Finnish and English and create a bill of quantities together with carbon calculations per individual BIM object, yet structured per material, component type or technical discipline.

 -